- Value among flagship titans

 - No hybrid

 A 2020 update for the G90 gives it new body panels aside for the roof and doors, and a new polished silver shield of a grille that stands out like a knight charging a foe.
-That grille, with its mesh matrix insert (Genesis calls it G-Matrix), and matrix-style optional 19-inch wheel design stand out as "look at me" elements of an otherwise understated large luxury car.
+That mesh grille, along with matrix-style optional 19-inch wheels, stand out as "look at me" elements of an otherwise understated large luxury car.

-The look is updated inside as well, where a new dash design emphasizes horizontal lines and the ambience embraces premium materials.
+The look is updated inside as well, where the ambience embraces premium materials and a new dash design emphasizes horizontal lines.
 Chrome plating is applied to the switches, leather swathes the center console as well as the seats, double stitching and piping decorate that leather, and open-pore wood accents the high-end look.
 Interior technology is also updated.
-The central 12.3-inch infotainment screen now incorporates touch controls and offers split screens with copper-colored highlights.
-Standard Apple CarPlay and Android Auto compatibility carry over.
-The system can also be updated over the air, as can all of the vehicle's electronics.
-A new Intelligent Car Management Service analyzes driving patterns to personalize the driving experience and notify drivers of vehicle wear and necessary maintenance.

 Buyers will pay extra for that sound, both at the dealer and at the pump.
 The V-8 is EPA rated at 16 mpg city, 24 highway with rear-drive and 16/23 with all-wheel drive, while the V-6 gets identical 17/25 mpg EPA ratings with rear- or all-wheel drive.